em7/cl-cookbook/dynamic-libraries.md

 ### Make SBCL Shared Library

-Binary distributions of SBCL usually don't come with shared library which is needed for SBCL-Librarian.
+Binary distributions of SBCL usually don't come with SBCL built as a shared library which is needed for SBCL-Librarian.
 You can download either from [SBCL git repository](https://github.com/sbcl/sbcl) or [using Roswell](getting-started.html#with-roswell) by running command `ros install sbcl-source`.

 SBCL also needs a working Common Lisp system to bootstrap the compiliation process.
 Easy trick is to download a binary installation from Roswell and